 TYPO3 positions itself as a content management system for the Enterprise.
 The development of this system was initiated by Kasper Skarhoej back in 1998.
 CMS is free under license GNU GPL, written in PHP using the DBMS MySQL.
 TYPO3 has become a brand name after the commercial success of the third version.
 The version has long as been updated to four, but number 3 in the name has since remained.
 TYPO3 makes reasonable demands on server hardware and software.
 It can run on virtual Linux (Unix) hosting with standard configuration and on Windows-based hosting.

 Each CMS occupies its own marketing niche and serves its own unique purposes.
 For example, Drupal works best for sites where visitors are expected to actively participate in filling the site with content.
 In Joomla, an editor figures out faster how to format a text.
 WordPress, in its turn, is a good fit for creating small websites.
 Then, what is the fuss around TYPO3?

 Among its benefits the following stand out:

-- ability to use over 6000 extensions from TER (TYPO3 extension repository) (suppose you need new functionality, it suffice to install an extension, there is no need to use another CMS);
+- ability to use over 6000 extensions from TER (TYPO3 Extension Repository) – suppose you need new functionality, it suffices to install an extension, there is no need to use another CMS;

 - ability to customize the entire template by using both TYPO3 extensions and different applications;